shannonpileggi/code-review-for-analysts/README.md

   )
 ```

 All new variables should have labels describing their meaning.
+In addition to creating meaningful [variable names], the [`labelled` package](https://larmarange.github.io/labelled/) can assist with the creation and modification of appropriate metadata labels.

 ### Checking derived variables